 - Develop transferable skills and attributes that are central to their well-being, social participation and desistance from crime

-- Ease their transition from hospital to community
+- Ease their transition from secure settings to community

-We continue to support participants as they transition from hospital into the community – a time when there is a high risk of them relapsing or re-offending.
-Participant feedback shows that our courses connect with them and motivate them to progress onto further learning, so we harness this and offer all participants the option of joining join our Keep in Touch programme.
+We continue to support participants as they transition from secure settings into the community – a time when there is a high risk of them relapsing or re-offending.
+Participant feedback shows that our courses connect with them and motivate them to progress onto further learning, so we harness this and offer all participants the option of joining join our Keep in Touch programme

 Time – a short film about the process involved in making music

-Throughout the Covid-19 pandemic, Loophole Music has adapted to running 1-to-1 sessions at Bethlem Royal Hospital, which some participants prefer to the usual group work.
+Throughout the Covid-19 pandemic, Loophole Music ran 1-to-1 sessions at Bethlem Royal Hospital instead of our usual group work.
 Watch Tony, Kieran and Bison create an original song from scratch in one of these sessions.
-Written and recorded in lockdown 2020, they collaborated on an aptly named song about ‘Time’.
+Written and recorded in lockdown 2020, they created an aptly named song about ‘Time’.